elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/call-apply-decorators-forwarding.md

 ---

-### Explain, the function and syntax of the function apply() method?
+### Explain the function and syntax of the function apply() method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The apply method calls a function with a given “this” value, and arguments provided as an array or an array-like object.
+  <div><strong>Interview Response:</strong> The apply method calls a function with a given "this" value and arguments provided as an array or an array-like object.
 While the syntax of this function is almost identical to that of the call method.
 The fundamental difference is that call() accepts an argument list, while apply() accepts a single array of arguments.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />